jkeefe/jkeefe.github.io/family-projects/README.md

 - The assembled [Sparkfun Wifi Shield (ESP8266)](https://www.sparkfun.com/products/13287) from the [previous chapter](#chapters-get-your-arduino-online).

 This project uses an assembled [Sparkfun Wifi Shield](https://www.sparkfun.com/products/13287).
-Details on its assembly, with [Arduino R3 Stackable Headers](https://www.sparkfun.com/products/11417), are on the product page and in the [previous chapter](#chapters-get-your-arduino-online).
+Details on its assembly, with [Arduino R3 Stackable Headers](https://www.sparkfun.com/products/11417), are in the [previous chapter](#chapters-get-your-arduino-online).

 ### Code